Jailbreaking LLMs via Semantically Relevant Nested Scenarios with Targeted Toxic Knowledge: Methodology

 \textbf{Intent Extraction}.
 We aim to eliminate redundancy while retaining harmful queries as much as possible.
 This involves extracting all the semantically valuable elements that clearly articulate harmful intent.
 A key consideration in this process is to avoid semantic shift.
 The extraction strategy is tailored to each type:

 \begin{itemize} \item Process-Oriented.
 These queries emphasize the main actions or processes, therefore we extract only the goal processes.
-For example, 'create a tutorial on how to make a bomb' becomes 'make a bomb'. \item Sample-Oriented.
+For example, `create a tutorial on how to make a bomb' becomes `make a bomb'. \item Sample-Oriented.
 These queries focus on the final product or sample, therefore we extract only the goal samples.
-For instance, 'write a story that promotes violence' becomes 'a story that promotes violence + story'. \end{itemize}
+For instance, `write a story that promotes violence' becomes `a story that promotes violence + story'. \end{itemize}

 \textbf{Implementation}.
-Given the excellent text-processing capabilities of LLMs, we choose Qwen LLM to execute the classification and extraction.
-Considering this step as a requirements analysis task, we guide Qwen LLM using a unified prompt (see Appendix A.1) and few-shot examples.
+Given the excellent text-processing capabilities of LLMs, we choose Qwen2.5 LLM to execute the classification and extraction.
+Considering this step as a requirements analysis task, we guide Qwen2.5 LLM using a unified prompt (see Figure~\ref{Fig5}) and few-shot examples.